 Some writers prefer not to use the terms "homophobia" and "transphobia" because they see bigotry as separate from anxiety disorders.
 I have, however, identified three fears that may underlie bigotry against trans people:

 - Fear that the government will take money away from programs that benefit you to fund transition care for transgender citizens, such as real life experience counseling, hormones, and top and bottom surgery.

-- Fear that a man will transition solely to gain access to the women's shelter where your daughter is staying and assault the women there.
+- Fear that someone assigned male at birth will transition solely to gain access to the women's shelter where your daughter is staying and assault the women there.
 This has happened in a small number of cases, such as that of Jessica (née Christopher) Hambrook in Toronto, but most of these cases involve people who were already convicted sex offenders in the first place.